dingbat91/TR_Project_TeamB/README.md

 ## Created By

-Charles , Jon Damaso, Matthew Hanson, Mrunal Dhangare
+Charles , Jon Damaso, Matthew Hanson, Mrunal

 ## Details

 This website is a frontend for <https://www.themoviedb.org/>'s API.
 It allows a user to search for movies and actors and view information about them.
 It also displays a list of trending, popular, and upcoming movies.
 You can also place movies into your own custom watchlist.

+## Key Features

+- Displays popular, trending, top rated, upcoming movies.
+- Search movies using searchbox.
+- Show movie details such as overview, budget, cast, trailers.
+- Display actor details like biography, popular movies, trailers
+- Filter movies by Category/Genres
+- Display popular TV shows with rating and year
+- Ability add/remove movies in watchlist and browse it

-## Parts
+## Key Parts

 It is comprised of the following parts